irthomasthomas/shelllm.sh/IDEAS.md

 When the agent is stopped, the watcher should be resumed.

 There may be a pattern where monitoring the TODO.md and IDEAS.md of the active agent session is useful.
 For having an overview activity.

+# Glossary
+Implement an llm driven glossary to keep track of new terms and definitions discovered during the conversation.
+Some rough ideas to discuss:
+drafts/glossary.md contains some draft implementations to be adapted to specific LLM library usage.